sufiyanpatel1411/MaskingAlgorithm/README.md

 # MaskingAlgorithm
 Image Masking Algorithm for cartridge cases
-I tried my best to achieve specific order of masking mentioned in an assignment Here is the attached Images of before and After
+I tried my best to achieve specific order of masking mentioned in an assignment Have used OpenCV and numpy library for image processing Here is the attached Images of before and After
 Image Before: